AlayaNetwork/alaya-truffle/docs/source/reference/configuration.md

 }
 ```

-Specify `properties` and/or `fileProperties`, and Truffle will look for those values when building the artifacts.
+Specify `properties` and/or `fileProperties`, and platon truffle will look for those values when building the artifacts.

 To override the working directory for all specified paths and running commands, use the `workingDirectory` option.
 For instance, the following will run `./proj/compile-contracts` and read `./proj/output/contract.abi`: